henrylawson/dotbash/README.md

 ## To get started
 1. `echo MyMachineName > .hostname`
-1. `./go` or `curl -H 'Cache-Control: no-cache' https://raw.githubusercontent.com/henrylawson/dotbash/master/go > go && bash ./go`
+1. `curl -H 'Cache-Control: no-cache' https://raw.githubusercontent.com/henrylawson/dotbash/master/go > go && bash ./go`
 1. Note, some steps are only run on certain hosts, check ./go for details

 ## Refresh the Brewfile
 `./refresh`

+## Reconfigure all
+`./go`

 ## To configure iTerm2
 1. Configure to use the config in ./iterm2 folder